FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 - [Kushiro Toppa](/en/hanafuda/games/kushiro-toppa) - A [Koi-koi](/en/hanafuda/games/koi-koi) variant for 2 to 4 players.

 # Toppa (for 2 players)
-This game is a [hana-awase](/en/hanafuda/games/hana-awase) variant for 2 players.
-If played by 3 players, the game is called "Baka" [馬鹿 - ばか].
+This game is a [hana-awase](/en/hanafuda/games/hana-awase) variant for 2 players, and is the most widely attested version of Toppa.

 In this game, each "yaku" is worth 20 points.
 For sake of simplicity, all yaku values will be measured in **points**.